laravel/docs/precognition.md

 })->middleware(HandlePrecognitiveRequests::class);
 ```

-When a Precognition request hits this route all middleware will run, the form request will be resolved, and execution will stop after validation, regardless of if the validation passed or failed.
+When a precognitive request hits this route all middleware will run, the form request will be resolved, and execution will stop after validation, regardless of if the validation passed or failed.

 ### Handling Precognitive Requests

 Precognition requests are meant to be side-effect free.
 This is where the Precognition "pattern" comes in.
-It is recommend that you consider the side-effects triggered in your application's middleware and form requests and if the side-effects should be skipped for Precognitive requests.
+It is recommend that you consider the side-effects triggered in your application's middleware and form requests and if the side-effects should be skipped for precognitive requests.
 As an example, if you are polling an endpoint, we do not want to keep the user's session alive indefinitely.
-This is why, under the hood, Laravel does not persist or extend the session for Precognitive requests.
+This is why, under the hood, Laravel does not persist or extend the session for precognitive requests.

-You can determine if a request is Precognitive by calling the `$request->isPrecognitive()` method:
+You can determine if a request is precognitive by calling the `isPrecognitive()` method:

 ```php
 namespace App\Http\Middleware;